symbiotejs/docsite/md/Installation.md

 * No support for ESM modules from external URLs (CDN located code)
 * Not good for direct publishing at all
 * Not universal module path resolving for node and browsers
-* Common global namespace for all packages
+* Global namespaces for the packages
 * Etc...

 So we decided to support some alternative approaches.